kmuehlbauer/wradlib/doc/dev_guide.md

 ## Continuous Integration

-We use Github Actions for Continuous Integration (CI).
+We use GitHub Actions for Continuous Integration (CI).
 CI means, in our case, that each commit pushed to {{wradlib}}'s main repository will trigger different test suites on the CI service.
 If all tests pass successfully, a new documentation will be built on [https://readthedocs.org](https://readthedocs.org) and published on [https://docs.wradlib.org](https://docs.wradlib.org).
 In case a new release tag is associated with a commit, a new release will be distributed via [PyPI](https://pypi.org/project/wradlib).